Oakwell Hall Wedding Photography

 I first met Sam and Kat one November evening in a quiet little pub near Elland.
-We had a drink and a chat about what they were looking for and it sounded perfectly suited to my style, so I was thrilled when they decided to book me.
+We had a drink and a chat about what they were looking for in a photographer and it sounded perfectly suited to my style.
+I was thrilled when they decided to book me for their Oakwell Hall Wedding Photography!

 Getting Ready – Gomersal Park Hotel

-Preparations for both bride and groom took place at Gomersal Park Hotel, right around the corner from their venue.
-This meant that I got to spend time with both parties (once I’d figured out a way through the maze of corridors) and see how they were getting on.
-At least with their rooms being so far apart I knew there would be slim chance of them bumping into each other!
+Preparations for both bride and groom took place at Gomersal Park Hotel, right around the corner from their wedding venue, Oakwell Hall.
+This meant that I got to spend time photographing both parties (once I’d figured out a way through the maze of corridors) and see how they were getting on.
+At least with their rooms being so far apart I knew there would be slim chance of them bumping into each other before the wedding!

 Oakwell Hall Ceremony

-Oakwell Hall is a 16th Century Manor House nestled within a 100 acre country park in Birstall just outside of Leeds, West Yorkshire.
-The surrounding landscape is a popular walking spot, for the two-legged and four-legged alike.
-The Hall itself is open to the public from 12pm every day and is famed for its connection to Charlotte Bronte – Oakwell was the inspiration for ‘Fieldhead’ in the novel Shirley.
+Oakwell Hall is a 16th Century Manor House and wedding venue nestled within a 100 acre country park in Birstall just outside of Leeds.
+The landscape surrounding Oakwell is a popular walking spot, for the two-legged and four-legged alike.
+The Hall itself is open to the public from 12pm every day and is famed for its connection to Charlotte Bronte – Oakwell Hall was the inspiration for ‘Fieldhead’ in the novel Shirley.

-After the ceremony and the amazing confetti throw, all the guests gathered in the grounds to the rear of the house to enjoy a few canapés and drinks in the unexpectedly hot summer sun.
+After the wedding ceremony and the amazing confetti throw, all the guests gathered in the grounds to the rear of the house to enjoy a few canapés and drinks in the unexpectedly hot summer sun whilst I did some ninja-like photography.

 Dinner and speeches were followed by an evening with a classic pub quiz and lots of outdoor games – because what is a wedding without giant jenga, beer pong and game of cards against humanity?!

-Whilst everyone else was being kept busy, I whisked Sam and Kat away for a stroll around the hall gardens.
+Whilst everyone else was being kept busy after the meal, I whisked Sam and Kat away for a stroll around Oakwell Hall’s gardens.
 It was lovely to step away from all the excitement for a moment and allow them to be alone together and reflect on their day so far.
-I can’t stress enough how important it is to set aside 15 minutes from your day, whenever it may be, for private photographs.
+I can’t stress enough how important it is to set aside 15 minutes from your day, whenever it may be, for private portrait photographs.
 I promise you won’t regret it, and you’ll more than likely be thankful for the brief moment of peace!

-I loved being part of their beautiful celebration and I wish them a lifetime of laughter and happiness together!
+I loved photographing their beautiful wedding celebration at Oakwell Hall and I wish them a lifetime of laughter and happiness together!

 HAIR // Charlotte Laverty Hair